Puckett, George M. 1929-2021 St. Joseph, Mo.

 George M. Puckett, 91, St. Joseph, passed away Tuesday, Feb.
 16, 2021.

-He was born in Ravenwood, Missouri, on April 7, 1929, the son of Sylvester Ralph Puckett and Lena M. Mozingo.
+He was born in Ravenwood, Missouri, on April 7, 1929, the son of Sylvester Ralph and Lena Merle (Mozingo) Puckett.

-George joined the Latter-Day Saints Church in 1956 and was High Priest.
-He served in many callings as Elder Quorum President, High Priest Group Leader, counselor in the Bishoprics Stake High Council and Branch President in Hiawatha, Kansas.
-He and his first wife served as temple workers in St. Louis temple just prior to her death.
+George joined the Latter-Day Saints Church in 1956 and was a High Priest.
+He served in many callings as Elder Quorum President, High Priest Group Leader, counselor in the Bishoprics, Stake High Council, and Branch President in Hiawatha, Kansas.
+He and his first wife served as temple workers in the St. Louis Temple just prior to her death.

-He was preceded in death by parents; wives, Thoristina (Thompson) Puckett, Wilma Gene (Chowning) Puckett; son, Randall Puckett; several brothers, sisters, stepbrothers and stepsisters.
+He was preceded in death by parents; wives, Thoristina (Thompson) Puckett, Wilma "Jean" (Chowning) Puckett; son, Randall Puckett; several brothers, sisters, stepbrothers, and stepsisters.

 Services 11 a.m.
 Tuesday, Feb.
 23, 2021, Simplify Cremations & Funerals.
 Interment Savannah Cemetery.
 The family will gather with friends 10 to 11 a.m.
 Tuesday, Feb.
 23, 2021, Simplify Cremations & Funerals.